snowdriftcoop/snowdrift/CONTRIBUTING.md

 Several ways to get started contributing and/or to learn more overall:

-* Visit our [Taiga Issues] page and filter to the "newbie friendly" tag and see what looks interesting and/or doable.
+* Visit our [Taiga Issues] page and filter to the "newcomer" tag and see what looks interesting and/or doable.
 Consider exploring other issues based on your skills or interests.
 If you decide to work on a specific ticket, chat with us on [IRC] or send an email to the [dev mailing list] to get added to